josh-jc2203604/SimpleLogger/README.md

 # KeyLogger

-KeyLogger is a simple keylogging program developed in Python for educational purposes only.
+This is a simple keylogging program developed in Python for educational purposes only.
 This project was created to understand how malicious software operates and to improve security awareness. **It is not intended for any unethical or illegal use.**

 ## Features
 - Logs keystrokes and saves them to a `keylog.txt` file.